Annsbro History, Family Crest & Coats of Arms

 Later the Hanbury family held estates in Church Langton, Leicestershire where "the church is an ancient and stately structure in the decorated English style, of remarkably light and elegant design.
 The Rev. William Hanbury, for many years incumbent of the parish, and remarkable for his benevolence, and his taste for the cultivation of trees, of which he had extensive plantations, in 1767 bequeathed the profits arising from his nurseries at different periods, to trustees, for the erection of a splendid church in the parish, and for the endowment of colleges, schools, hospitals, and literary and charitable institutions of every description."
 By 1837, these funds had realized over £6,421 since 1773 and is a trust that is still earning funds today.

-Important Dates for the Annsbro family
+Early History of the Annsbro family

 This web page shows only a small excerpt of our Annsbro research.
 Another 104 words (7 lines of text) covering the years 1592, 1538, 1574, 1658, 1628, 1629, 1664, 1734 and 1715 are included under the topic Early Annsbro History in all our PDF Extended History products and printed products wherever possible.